InteractionDesignFoundation/handbook/development/library/back-end/conventions--php.md

 This way you’re encouraged to think before opening up your classes to the outside world.
 You should take a moment to think about possible other ways to solve a problem instead of opening up classes.
-You could for example rely more on composition, dependency injection and interfaces; instead of extending classes.
+You could, for example, rely more on composition, dependency injection, and interfaces; instead of extending classes.

 Especially in the context of open source packages, you’re encouraged to think twice about making a method public or protected, or opening a class for extension.
-Every entry point in your code that is open for the public to use, is an entry point you’ll have to maintain with backwards compatibility in mind.
+Every entry point in your code that is open for the public to use is an entry point you’ll have to maintain with backwards compatibility in mind.

 ## Strict types

 We do use `declare(strict_types=1);` by default.
 [Strict typing](https://www.php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration.strict) applies to function calls made from within the file with strict typing enabled.
 It helps us to catch some tricky bugs.
-On other hand, it requires a developer to think more possible variable types, but at the end of the day they have more stable code.
+On another hand, it requires a developer to think more possible variable types, but at the end of the day they have more stable code.

 ## Typed properties